Swanley: Facilities

 Local business sponsor the floral displays, while the Town Council maintains the grass verges and open spaces.

 The residential is a mix of private housing with social housing on two main estates at St Mary's and White Oak largely provided by West Kent Housing Association who have an office in Swanley Centre.

 Swanley Park (which covers 60 acres) was previously known as New Barn park.
 It was previously New Barn Farm until various fields and orchards were bought by the Town Council to protect the green belt between Hextable and Swanley.

-There remains acknowledgement of the former use as a farm with a remaining avenue of fruit trees and new avenues of trees linking the car parks to the central play areas, café and paddling pool and water play and boating lake.
+There remains acknowledgement of the former use as a farm with a remaining avenue of fruit trees and new avenues of trees linking the car parks to the central play park, soft play centre, café, water park and boating lake.
 The town council has maintained old hedgerows and trees around the outside of the park and has created allotments and an environment area that is now managed by local volunteers.
 The park is home to Swanley Athletics Club and hosts a number of county cross country races and other events each year.
 Around one of the large fields is Swanley New Barn Model railway (running on 800 metres of track) operated by a group of volunteers throughout the summer.

-A classical music and firework event – called the '1812 Night' – is held on the Friday before the August bank holiday.
+A classical music and firework event – formerly called the '1812 Night' until the Russian invasion of Ukraine – is held on the Friday before the August bank holiday.
+Awarded worldwide recognition in 2018, the park has 400,000 visitors annually and is one of the most popular parks in the region.